EciStg/order-placement/README.md

 # Test Results

-In the spirit of 'test first', here are the the test results of the latest build.
+In the spirit of 'test first' here are the the test results of the latest build.

     ./test-json.sh 2>&1
     ./test-xml.sh 2>&1